rocketman5290/guessing_game/README.md

 # GUESSING GAME
- -Simple guessing_game program implement in rust using cargo in format of a CLI.
+ Simple guessing_game program implement in rust using cargo in format of a CLI.
  - This program:
     1. generates a random integer in range 1..100,
     2. assigns this random integer to a variable,